Terms Of Service

 ClearDoc, Inc. D/B/A OpenReel

-Last Updated Date: January 1, 2020
+Last Updated Date: February 28th, 2022

 Welcome, and thank you for your interest in OpenReel.
 These terms of service (“Terms”) are between you and ClearDoc, Inc. (doing business as OpenReel) (“OpenReel,” “we,” “our,” or “us”), and establish the terms and conditions that apply to you when you use the Service (as defined below).

 BY USING THE SERVICE OR BY CLICKING “I AGREE” YOU INDICATE YOUR ACCEPTANCE OF THESE TERMS AND YOUR AGREEMENT TO BE BOUND BY THESE TERMS.
 YOU MAY NOT USE THE SERVICE IF YOU DO NOT AGREE TO THESE TERMS.
 We are constantly improving the Service, so these Terms may need to change as we do.
-We can change these Terms at any time, and if we do, we will make reasonable efforts to provide you with prior notice of any material changes.
+We may change these Terms at any time, and if we do, we will make reasonable efforts to provide you with prior notice if there are material changes.
 Your continued use of the Service after any change to these Terms means that you accept all such changes.
 You should consult these Terms each time you access the Service to view any changes.
 These Terms were last modified on the date indicated above.